Where the dangers presented by those with a little learning are allayed

 Now the good bit: Parenthesis.

-Parenthesis is called parenthesis because one way to parenthesise text is by enclosing it in round brackets, which happen to be called "parentheses", but you can parenthesise text with commas, square brackets, en-dashes and em-dashes, too – and even semi-colons, if the fancy takes you (although they give more of a separation).
+Parenthesis is called parenthesis because one way to parenthesise text is by enclosing it in round brackets, which happen to be called "parentheses", but you can parenthesise text with commas, square brackets, and en- and em-dashes, too – and even semi-colons, if the fancy takes you (although they give more of a separation).

 Just-in-case time: So what is parenthesis?